mgussekloo/laravel-facet-filter/README.md

 php artisan migrate
 ```

 To build the index, create an Artisan command that queries your Facettable models.
-You can run it periodically
+Run it periodically or whenever your data changes.

 ``` php
 use Mgussekloo\FacetFilter\Indexer;